29 Meanings

 Where will I be tomorrow?

-Will I beg ?, Will I borrow?
+Will I beggar?
+Will I borrow?

 I don't care, I don't care anyway

-Come on, come on the time is right
+Come on, come on, the time is right

 The man is evil and that is right